 Dinner can be salad greens, followed by cooked vegetables, grains, and animal or plant protein if preferable, again limit the grains and protein to 20% of the entire meal.

-Do not combine raw with cooked vegetables, IF YOU HAVE A SENSITIVE DIGESTIVE SYSTEM.
+Do not combine raw with cooked vegetables or different food groups, IF YOU HAVE A REALLY SENSITIVE DIGESTIVE SYSTEM.
 Try not to combine proteins with starches either!
-It is quite common to find recipes in the current domain of healthy food blogs, that create salads containing raw as well as cooked produce, including grains and proteins.
-Please try to eat all-raw salads or all-cooked salads.
+Actually, eating mono-meals can be greatly beneficial in those cases.
 Eating food categories with similar digestive times, helps keep digestive distress to a minimum.

 Where does protein fit into all this?
 Protein is way more over hyped than it needs to be.
 Protein should be at the tail end of all food groups.
 The need for protein by the body decreases sharply after the first year of life when the growth rate is at its most rapid, and breast-milk which is considered the perfect food for newborns in the first half a year of life only has a modest maximum of 6% of protein in it, down to ~1% by the 6 month mark.
 Go figure.
 Needless, to say, a high protein diet is simply a recipe (pun intended) for stressed adrenals and kidneys over time, it just locks up the lymphatic system.